Admissions Procedures for U. T. Institutions

 2.1 Automatic Admission of Top Ten Percent.
 Each covered institution shall adopt a policy for admission of first-time freshman students that incorporates criteria consistent with Texas Education Code Sections 51.803, 51.804, and 51.805.
 The admissions policy must provide, in keeping with regulations promulgated by the Texas Higher Education Coordinating Board, for automatic admission for students who have graduated from an accredited Texas high school in the top ten percent of the graduating class.
 For students who do not qualify for automatic admission, the policy shall specify the criteria that will be considered in making the admission decision.

 2.2 Automatic Admission of Top 25 Percent Delegated to President.
 The Board delegates to the president of each general academic institution the responsibility to annually determine whether automatic admission to undergraduate programs shall be granted to those students who graduate in the top 25 percent of their graduating class, pursuant to Texas Education Code Section 51.804.
-If a change in the admissions policy were proposed, Board of Regents' approval would follow established procedures for administrative approval and inclusion in the Consent Agenda.
+Any change to an admissions policy under this Subsection shall be reported to the Executive Vice Chancellor for Academic Affairs prior to adoption.